SushrutChandra/SushrutChandra/README.md

 # 👋 Hi, I'm Sushrut Chandra

-🎓 Computer Engineering graduate from the Clark School of Engineering, University of Maryland
+🎓 Computer Engineering graduate from the Clark School of Engineering at the University of Maryland
 💻 Software Engineer with strong Java and Kotlin skills
 📱 Currently building Android & backend apps leveraging the Android SDK
 🧠 Built a compliance demo using OpenAI integrations in Python